 Food & Drink

-There is so much food and drink at the festival that I’m not even going to try to comprehensively cover it all.
-Unless you have a bottomless budget and a couple of days to devote to only drinking and eating, you won’t be able to cover it all either.
+There is so much food and drink at the festival that I never try to comprehensively cover it all.
+Unless you have a bottomless budget and a couple of days to devote to only drinking and eating, you won’t be able to experience it all either.
 Disney usually keeps a few of the favorites from previous years on the menu, but most of the food items are new each year, so there’s always more than you can possibly taste.

 Seminars, Performances, & Special Events